Jean Sagal

 Jean Sagal is an American television actress and director.
-In the 1980s, she co-starred with her twin sister Liz Sagal in the television series Double Trouble that ran from 1984–85.
+In the 1980s, she co-starred with her twin sister Liz Sagal in the television series Double Trouble that ran in 1984–85.
 She has since appeared on such shows as Picket Fences, Knots Landing, Quantum Leap and 21 Jump Street.
 She has directed episodes of Two and a Half Men, Mad TV, So Little Time and Just Shoot Me.
 Sagal and her twin sister also served for a time as the "Doublemint Twins" in the ad campaign by Doublemint gum.

 Early life

 Sagal is part of a family of entertainment industry professionals.
 She is the daughter of television director Boris Sagal and the stepdaughter of Marge Champion.
 Her siblings, older sister Katey Sagal, brother Joey Sagal and twin sister Liz Sagal, are all active in the industry.